-The Department of Theatre sponsors a wide variety of main stage dramatic productions and dance events.
-Productions occur on the Pasant Theatre stage at the Wharton Center for Performing Arts, and in Fairchild Theatre and the Arena Theatre in the Auditorium.
-Graduate and undergraduate talent is feature in these productions, and all students of the university are invited to participate.
+The Department of Theatre sponsors a wide variety of Main Stage and Second Stage productions including dance-related events.
+Productions occur on the Pasant Theatre stage at the Wharton Center for Performing Arts and in Fairchild Theatre, Concert Auditorium, and the Arena Theatre in the Auditorium.
+Graduate and undergraduate talent is featured in these productions, and all students of the university are invited to participate.

-Student theatrical productions take place throughout the year in the Arena Theatre and Studio 49.
+Student theatrical productions occur throughout the year in the Arena Theatre and Studio 49.
 Dance performances are also sponsored by the Michigan State University student dance association, ORCHESIS.
 Summer Circle Theatre offers students the opportunity to be involved in theatre production during the months of May and June.
-For additional information, call 1-517-355-6690, email: theatre@msu.edu, or visit www.theatre.msu.edu.
+For additional information, call 1-517-355-6690, e-mail: theatre@msu.edu, or visit www.theatre.msu.edu.